sumitsahoo/AskMeAnything/README.md

 A simple demo App which mimics Siri up to some point.
 Remember it is not Siri but it is no joke either thanks to WolframAlpha.

+And yeah you can also do cat gif search and long tap on a card to copy gif URL to share.
+To show Gifs Fresco (by Facebook) is used.
+More about Fresco : https://github.com/facebook/fresco

 WolframAlpha API : https://developer.wolframalpha.com

 Bing Image Search API : https://www.microsoft.com/cognitive-services/en-us/bing-image-search-api